rtalusan13/digtwin/README.md

 # DigTwin
-sdiybt; cookie clicker-esque game made with HTML
+sdiybt; cookie clicker game made with HTML & JavaScript | this project serves as my introduction into product and feature engineering, specifically for user-focused apps like games

 ## future ideas